nameisakhilesh/Wildfire-Insights-using-Spark/wildfireinsights/readme.md

-# WildfireDB
+# Wildfire Insights by Spark
-WildfireDB : an open-source dataset that links wildfire occurrence with relevant features
+Wildfire Insights by Spark : an open-source dataset that links wildfire occurrence with relevant features

 ## Introduction
 ---